Coral Grief

 Coral Grief is an American dream pop band from Seattle, Washington.
-The band consists of vocalist Lena Farr-Morrissey, guitarist Sam Farson, and drummer Sam Hancock.
+The band consists of vocalist Lena Farr-Morrissey, guitarist Sam Fason, and drummer Cam Hancock.

 History

 The band played their first show ever at the Tractor Tavern in Seattle.
 The group released their self-titled debut EP in 2021.
 In 2023, the group released their second EP titled Daydrops.
-The group released their debut EP Air Between Us, in 2025.
+The group released their debut LP Air Between Us, in 2025.